Digital-Working-Group/dvoice-tracking-qc-system/README.md

         - Node inputs (kwargs)

 # Installation and Setup
-## Script setup
+## Script Setup
 Install the requirements needed to run these scripts:
 ```sh
 pip install -r py3-13-1_requirements.txt
 ```

 See [templates](templates/) for the template files you should copy.
-Copy each one into your `qc_system` folder and rename by removing *template* from the filename.
+Copy each one into your root folder and rename by removing *template* from the filename.
 Fill in any filepaths, tokens, or URLs needed.

 ## REDCap Setup
-1. Select **New Project**
+1. Select **New Project**.
 2. Under **Project creation option** select *upload a REDCap project XML file*.
-If you would like to use our structure but create your own sample data, use [ProjectStructureExample.REDCAP.xml](redcap_example/ProjectStructureExample.REDCap.xml) or upload with our example data using [ProjectStructure_with_data.xml](redcap_example/ProjectStructure_with_data.xml).
+If you would like to use our structure but create your own sample data, use [ProjectStructureExample.REDCAP.xml](redcap_example/ProjectStructureExample.REDCap.xml) or upload with our sample data using [ProjectStructure_with_data.xml](redcap_example/ProjectStructure_with_data.xml).
-3. Click **Create Project**
+3. Click **Create Project**.

 # QC Steps
 ### Prepare comparison sources
 Our example only compares to REDCap, but you may wish to add additional nodes to compare with other data sources.
 1. Run `pull_comparison_sources()` from `main()`
-    - This pulls data from REDCap and reformats to be keyed by id_date.
+    - This pulls data from REDCap and reformats it to be keyed by id_date.

 #### KWARGS
 | variable name | type(s) | description | default value | optional |